 Water Sports at Seven Seas Beach

-If relaxing is more your speed you can even bring an inflatable floatie and chill on the water with drink in hand.
+Relaxing is more your speed?
+You can even bring an inflatable floatie and chill on the water with drink in hand.
 FYI there are a few watersports shops and a small Walmart in Fajardo where you can buy snorkels, floatie’s, masks and more.

-Just note that surf and body boards are not permitted at Seven Seas Beach and other sports like volleyball and baseball must use designated areas.
+Just note that surf and body boards are not permitted at Seven Seas Beach.
+Other sports like volleyball and baseball must use designated areas.